Which direction - LEJOG or JOGLE?

 Even Google Maps wasn't always enough.
 There are some areas, particularly in Scotland, where the resolution of aerial photos (both on Google & Bing Maps) isn't very good and are nothing more than a colourful blur when zoomed in.

-To check which roads Street View images exist for (or more interestingly, which ones they don't) then simply drag the orange man icon (on the bottom right of the screen in Google) over the map and all roads with Street View images will turn blue (dropping the man onto a road will then launch Street View for that road).
+To check which roads Street View images exist for (or more interestingly, which ones don't) then simply drag the orange man icon (on the bottom right of the screen in Google) over the map and all roads with Street View images will turn blue; dropping the man onto a road will then launch Street View for that road.
 If a road you're interested in doesn't turn blue then you'll need to investigate further, or find an alternative route.

-One final website I'm including here - even though I didn't use it myself - is www.ridewithgps.com.
-This is great for route planning as, unlike Strava, it has the key feature of allowing you to edit pre-existing routes (such as the one I make available here).
+One final website is www.ridewithgps.com.
+This is great for route planning too as, unlike Strava, it has the key feature of allowing you to edit pre-existing routes (such as the one I make available here).

-It does cost but only $6 a month and you can cancel anytime.
-Its route planning features are superb and allows you to merge or split sections, with routes will snapping to follow the road network as you move waypoints too (unlike some free alternatives such as ViewRanger).
+It does cost but only USD$8-10 a month (depending on your plan) and you can cancel anytime.
+Its route planning features are superb and allows you to merge or split sections, with routes snapping to follow the road network as you move waypoints too (unlike some free alternatives such as ViewRanger).

 If you have any other favourite tools you use, perhaps with the power of RideWithGPS.com but for free, then please let us know using the comments section at the bottom of this page!